 Signaling to the Threads to Stop Listening for Jobs

 With all the changes we’ve made, our code compiles without any warnings.
-However, the bad news is this code doesn’t function the way we want it to yet.
-The key is the logic in the closures run by the threads of the Worker instances: at the moment, we call join, but that won’t shut down the threads because they loop forever looking for jobs.
+However, the bad news is that this code doesn’t function the way we want it to yet.
+The key is the logic in the closures run by the threads of the Worker instances: at the moment, we call join, but that won’t shut down the threads, because they loop forever looking for jobs.
 If we try to drop our ThreadPool with our current implementation of drop, the main thread will block forever waiting for the first thread to finish.

-To fix this problem, we’ll need a change in the the ThreadPool drop implementation and then a change in the Worker loop.
+To fix this problem, we’ll need a change in the ThreadPool drop implementation and then a change in the Worker loop.

-First, we’ll change the ThreadPool drop implementation to explicitly drop the sender before waiting for the threads to finish.
+First we’ll change the ThreadPool drop implementation to explicitly drop the sender before waiting for the threads to finish.
 Listing 20-23 shows the changes to ThreadPool to explicitly drop sender.
-We use the same Option and take technique as we did with the thread to be able to move sender out of ThreadPool:
+We use the same Option and take technique as we did with the thread to be able to move sender out of ThreadPool.

 src/lib.rs